mail2chromium/Android-Native-Development-For-WebRTC/README.md

-# "WebRTC Native Stack is considered as close to the Hardware Abstraction Layer (HAL) as possible."
+# "WebRTC Native Stack is considered as a single chain as close to the Hardware Abstraction Layer (HAL) as possible."

 **Getting Started**